CITY OF SHAWNEE

 |Polycarts are for residential use.
 If a resident moves they must leave their polycart or they will be charged for it. |

 There is no charge for the first polycart.
-If you need a second polycart, the charge will be $4 a month.
+If you need a second polycart, there will be an additional charge, contact Customer Service for the current rate.
 The charge will be placed on your water bill.
 Contact Customer Service to order extra polycarts at 405 878-1560.

 On collection day, the polycart should be placed in the proper location in front of your house by 7am.
 Place the polycart with the handle away from the curb.
 You may remove your polycart after the garbage has been collected by 5pm.